 - Human Resources.

 What you will learn

-Accurate Written Communication is delivered over two consecutive mornings or afternoons.
+The Accurate Written Communication workshop is delivered over two consecutive mornings or afternoons.
 During the workshop participants are engaged in practical activities using letters, emails, reports, marketing literature and social media posts.
 They learn to apply a structured checking approach to a range of materials, including their own, to prevent mistakes, omissions and miscommunication.

 Content - Session 1:

 - Pre-course assessment to measure current accuracy rate

 - Accurate letter writing and checking